 Olsen Ebright is a journalist and news manager living in Los Angeles.

-Since 2017, he’s served as the assistant news director, digital for KTLA 5 News.
-Before that, he was an executive producer at the station, helping grow its digital traffic from the bottom of the market to consistently ranking in the top three local TV news websites in the country.
+From 2017 to 2021, he served as the assistant news director, digital for KTLA 5 News.
+Before that, he was an executive producer at the station, helping grow its digital traffic from the bottom of the market to consistently ranking in the top five local TV news websites in the country.

 He’s also worked as a digital news producer at three television stations: WCMH in Columbus, Ohio; KNTV in the San Francisco Bay Area; and KNBC in Los Angeles.